 In addition to being a compound exercise—one that works for several muscle groups at once—the squat is a functional movement, meaning it mimics something you do every day.
 As a lower-body exercise, it strengthens the muscles of the thighs and hips, which are used in climbing stairs, standing up from sitting, walking uphill and even getting out of bed.
 The squat also improves balance and builds strength in the muscles of the back and torso.

 How to do a proper squat:

-While there are a few exercises that will help build strong shapely legs and a firm rounded bottom, none is more effective than the squat.
-Easy to perform once you learn the correct form, no gym or machines needed and you can begin with only your bodyweight as resistance.
+While there are a few exercises that will help build strong shapely legs and a firmly rounded bottom, none is more effective than the squat.
+Easy to perform once you learn the correct form, no gym or machines are needed and you can begin with only your body weight as resistance.

-While squatting may appear as simple as sitting in a chair than standing, it is actually a complex compound movement that requires thought and practice in order to be done safely and correctly.
+While squatting may appear as simple as sitting in a chair as standing, it is actually a complex compound movement that requires thought and practice in order to be done safely and correctly.

 2. Ensure that your spine is upright with a very slight arch.
 Don’t slouch or bend your back which may cause injury.
 If performing bodyweight squats, relax your arms at your sides or cross them across your chest.

 3. As you bend at the knee, lower your body until your thighs are parallel with the floor.
 Pause momentarily at the lowest point in the movement and squeeze your buttocks with each squat repetition.
 Your knees should not extend past your toes at any point in your squat.
 Perform deep and slow full squats as partial squats only work your knees and the thigh just above the knee and may cause injuries.